La-Sian/100-Days-Of-Code-/README.md

  Day 4:
  Dived further into Javascript covering objects, loops, arrays completing tasks that let me practise the syntaxes.
 Objects were understandable in comparison to loops such as for and while loops, thus I have spent more time revising these by looking at  YT videos and other online resources.
 I also signed up to the 30 javascript challenge to improve my knowledge.

+ DAY 5

+I was Introduced to the first hackathon to make a rock, paper and scissors game.
+This was a great way to bring together what I had been studying over the past week.

+DAY 6

+Continued going over hackathon breaking down the challenges.
+I also researched more today on areas that I was more unfamiliar with such as functions and calling them as I am still learning the basics.
+I also learnt a new topic on a separate self paced course on Udemy such as arrow and anonymous functions
+Functions.

+DAY 7

+Went through what I have been learning over the last few days, variables, objects, functions, arrays and tried applying the Freyman technique to test my knowledge.
+I also applied to a course in javascript and if accepted will spend an extra 2 hours a week looking at javascript.